-It’s World Cup time, which means the world comes together to cheer, cry, and shout at their favorite teams (or, if you’re a USMNT fan, you might be looking for a new team to support).
+It’s almost World Cup time, which means the world comes together to cheer, cry, and shout at their favorite teams.
 There’ll be plenty of action and competition on the field during the men’s tournament, but there is also plenty of down time.
 If you just can’t get enough soccer on the pitch, here are 10 soccer movies to tide you over between matches.

 Bend It Like Beckham

 In this 2002 sports rom-com, Parminder Nagra stars as Jess Bhamra, an 18-year-old girl whose conservative Indian family forbids her to play soccer.
 In the surprise hit role that helped launch her career, Keira Knightley plays Jules Paxton, a player on the local women’s team who sees Jess’ skills and invites her to try out.
 When Jess’ family finds out she’s been playing football behind their backs, chaos ensues, but eventually (spoiler!) they come around.

 The Damned United